KyeBuff/five-a-side/README.md

 Testing was conducted by firing the setTeams action in Redux dev tools, comparing the tolerance variable value to the desired/expected tolerance.

-I tested this function 121 times with unique tests which consisted of all possible variations of player skill across a total of 3-4 players.
+I tested this function with 121 unique tests which consisted of all possible variations of player skill across a total of 3-4 players.
 At least 10 tests were carried out per variation.
-Testing was also carried out across player number of 5-10, but not up to all possible variations.
+Testing was also carried out across player numbers of 5-10, but not up to all possible variations.

 I separated any fails into major and minor fails: